philip860/Ansible_AWX_Install_Collection/README.md

 ## SSL Cert Update

-- A default SSL cert (tls.crt) is created to enable HTTPS for the AWX server.
+- A default SSL cert (tls.crt) & key (tls.key), is created to enable HTTPS for the AWX server.
 - The default cert is located here:
   ```sh
   ls /admin_tools/awx-operator/awx-deploy/